Mauves: Typology

 According to the terminology defined by INSEE and the zoning published in 2020, Mauves is an urban municipality.
 It actually belongs to the urban unit of Tournon-sur-Rhône, an inter-departmental agglomeration comprising 8 different municipalities and 30,213 inhabitants in 2017.

 In addition, the municipality is part of the attraction area of Valence, of which it is a municipality in the crown.
 This area, which includes 71 municipalities, is categorized in areas with a population of between 200,000 and 700,000 inhabitants.

 History

 Some people wish to situate the battle of 121 BC between the Arverni led by Bituitos and two Roman armies commanded by the consul Gnaeus Domitius Ahenobarbus and Fabius Maximus Allobrogicus in Mauves.
 The location of this battle is actually on the other bank of the Rhône.
 Historians most often locate it near the crossroads of the Seven Paths and in the plain of Mercurol (Drôme).

-Population

-In 2018 the town had 1,180 inhabitants, and increase of 0.17% compared to 2013.